chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/Single-cell-RNA-seq-Processing/README.md

 ### Executing program

+To obtain the processed single-cell experiment from the combined day 1 replicates, execute the combinedday1replicates script.
+Subsequently, apply additional processing steps using the provided processing script.
+For the day 25 in vitro cell line dataset, run the cell_line_d25 script to generate the processed single-cell experiment.

-Run combinedday1replicates to obtain the proccessed single cell experiment.
-Please run additional processing on the object using the processing script.
-Also, run cell_line_d25 to obtain a processed single cell experiment for day 25 in vitro cellline dataset.
-Then run Figures1 to convert to a seurat object and obtain the figures in figure 5 and Supplement figure 5.
-The objects needed for this are cellline object and finalobj.rds.
-Monocle.R and Jupyter survival analysis script will produce monocle results in supplement.
+After obtaining the necessary objects, run the Figures1 script to convert them into a Seurat object and generate the figures for Figure 5 and Supplement Figure 5.
+The required objects for this step are the cell line object and finalobj.rds.

+For Monocle analysis, execute the Monocle.R script and the Jupyter notebook for survival analysis to generate Monocle results for the supplement.

+These steps ensure the generation of processed single-cell experiments, conversion to Seurat objects, and the creation of figures for analysis and visualization, along with additional analysis using Monocle and survival analysis.

 ## Authors